Learned iterative networks: An operator learning perspective: Learned Gradient Networks

-\paragraph{The neural updating operators} The learned reconstruction operator in \eqref{eq:LearnedGradientMethod} is a neural operator with an architecture of the form \eqref{eq:UnrolledRecursive} without memory.
-The neural updating operators are defined as mappings $\NNOp_{\NNparam_k} \colon \RecSpace \times \RecSpace \to \RecSpace$ on $\RecSpace$ only and their architecture does not involve data or the forward operator (or its adjoint).
-These only enter into the evaluation of the gradient $\grad\operator{Q}_{\data}(\signal)$.
+The learned reconstruction operator in \eqref{eq:LearnedGradientMethod} is a neural operator with an architecture of the form \eqref{eq:UnrolledRecursive} without memory.
+The neural updating operator $\NNOp_{\NNparam_k} \colon \RecSpace \times \RecSpace \to \RecSpace$ and its architecture does not involve data or the forward operator (or its adjoint).
+These components only enter into the evaluation of the gradient direction $\grad\operator{Q}_{\data}(\signal)$.
+In particular, one obtains different learned gradient networks depending on the choice of data fidelity $\operator{Q}_{\data} \colon \RecSpace \to \Real$ in \eqref{eq:LearnedGradientMethod} and choice of neural updating operators in \eqref{eq:LearnedGradientMethod}.
+We will next consider some of these, like the network one gets by having a least-squares data-fidelity (Section~\ref{sec:LearnedLSQ}).